bhbosman/goluno/README.md

 ### View connection data
 This port, on http://localhost:8080/connections, you can view the connection made to the application, and track bytes and messages received and send

+# Change Log

+## Version 0.1.1
+* Add time out on web socket if ping is not returned in a reasonable time
+* Fix luno stream api sequence rule

+## Version 0.1.0
+* Initial version